 Spotlight Under this program, UoN matches your performance in your Year 12 courses with related degrees for entry.
 Alternative degree If your ATAR is not sufficient for your chosen degree then you can opt for an alternative degree, with a lower ATAR.
 In the first year at Uni, complete 2 courses that you're very good at.
 (High Distinctions = equivalent 85-100 ATAR) (Distinctions = equivalent 74-84 ATAR) (Credit = 65-74) Educational Access Scheme (EAS) The Educational Access Scheme, offers 4 additional adjustment points if you have experienced educational or other disadvantage.
 Regional Adjustment points Apply for your preferred degrees through UoN and get 5 points which are automatically added to your rank.
-Open Foundation (replacing Newstep) A program for students who are 17+.
+Open Foundation A program for students who are 17+.
 There are no fees.
-For students who were disadvantaged because of, Illness / Death / Disability / Family commitments / failing to make the ATAR required.
+For students who completed a HSC program or failed to make the ATAR required.
 Australian Aboriginal & Torres Strait Islanders Applicants are able to access University study through special entry procedures.
 If you are an Aboriginal and Torres Strait Islander applicant, you can get help to gain entry into UoN.
 Adjustment points You can be awarded up to 4 adjustment points for your HSC results.
 For example, if you achieve a Band 5 in Mathematics and are applying for an engineering degree, you will be awarded two adjustment points, as Math is an important component of this degree.
 Elite Athlete Program UoN support elite athletes to get into university.
 Once you start at UON, they provide a range of support services to help balance study with your sporting career.
-TAFE Guaranteed Entry UoN offer TAFE Guaranteed Entry into a number of undergraduate programs for anyone who has completed a Certificate IV, Diploma, or Advanced Diploma.
-Undergraduate Certificates and Diplomas UoN are offering 9 introductory Diplomas.
+TAFE Guaranteed Entry UoN offer TAFE Guaranteed Entry into a number of undergraduate programs for anyone who has completed a Certificate III, Certificate IV, Diploma, or Advanced Diploma.
+Undergraduate Certificates and Diplomas UoN are offering 10 introductory Diplomas.
 They allow students to gain possible units of credit towards a degree.
-The minimum ATAR for one of these Dipoomas is 50.
-SRS The Schools Recommendation Scheme allows students to use their year 11 results and a rating from the school to gain entry into University.
-UoN Early Entry scheme - new for 2023 Applications are direct to the UoN via their web site.
+The minimum ATAR for one of these Diplomas is 50 (Languages is 60).
+SRS The Schools Recommendation Scheme allows students to use their Year 11 results and a rating from the school to gain entry into University.
+UoN Early Entry Program Applications are direct to the UoN via their website.
 Based on year 11 results, through NESA.
-Not available for every degree.
+Medicine and Midwifery degrees not included.